bluebanquise/bluebanquise/resources/documentation/monitoring/prometheus.rst

 .. seealso:: https://www.robustperception.io/whats-the-difference-between-group_interval-group_wait-and-repeat_interval

-Now, simply add to the playbook of your choice (which is for the Prometheus server) the prometheus_server role (change the values of enable_services and start_services accordingly):
+Simply add to the playbook of your choice (which is for the Prometheus server) the prometheus_server role (change the values of enable_services and start_services accordingly):

 .. code-block:: yaml